jwodder/javaproperties/meta/notes.md

   Oracle Java does the same things!):

     - [comment after a line continuation]
         - The comment's comment-ness is ignored.
+This applies even if the first line is blank/all-whitespace.
     - [blank line after a line continuation]
         - The blank line is not ignored.
     - [whitespace at the start of a line after a line continuation]